a crowd of people walking during a parade

 The framework of Partnership, Alignment, and Impact (PAI) is the cornerstone of community engagement at VCU.
 The PAI framework provides a structured approach to community engagement that emphasizes building partnerships and aligning university resources with community-identified needs.
 To promote effective community engagement, faculty, students, and the community are encouraged to incorporate the PAI framework into their activities.
 It can be used to guide the development of partnerships, ensure alignment of resources and goals, guide research activities, and measure impact.
 While flexibility is encouraged to allow for adaptations to specific contexts and situations, the PAI framework provides a strong foundation for transformative community engagement.

 • Impact: Community engagement at VCU must be driven by a purpose to create impact.
 This includes building sustainable relationships that lead to value-driven partnerships, opportunities for transformative research and education, excellent clinical care, and significant gains at the individual, family, and structural levels.
-Our efforts aim to prioritize processes and practices across the institution to promote significant outcomes aligned with VCU’s commitment to building healthy, prosperous, and equitable communities.
+Our efforts aim to prioritize processes and practices across the institution to promote significant outcomes aligned with VCU’s commitment to building healthy, prosperous, and thriving communities.

 CEnR-landing